Weight Loss Mistakes You Might Be Making

 Getting an RMR test can help you gauge how many calories you burn on a typical day.
 BodySpec gives these tests (hours and protocols might be adjusted due to the pandemic).

 The test is super easy.
 You just sit with a nose plug attached to a tube for 12 minutes.
 The technician will also ask you questions about your daily life.

-The results can provide a baseline to base your caloric deficits off of.
+The results can provide a baseline on which to base your caloric deficits.